creately/modules-js/packages/embed-sdk/readme.md

 ### Authentication

 The document owner can authorize websites to interact with the document.
 When authorized, the embed API enables a number of additional features.
+The document owner can also define whether a website has read-only access or write access.

 **2) Get document data as SVG**